 Independent studies are not available for MSE-DS Online students.
 All students are welcome to apply for volunteer or paid research assistant positions at Penn.

-Highly motivated MCIT Online students may apply for the dual degree with MSE-DS Online once they have completed (any) six courses in the MCIT Online curriculum.
-Eligible students must have a cumulative GPA of 3.5 or higher and be in good standing with the University at the time of application.
-MCIT Online alumni may apply as well.
+Highly motivated Penn Engineering graduate students may apply for the dual degree with MSE-DS Online once they have graduated from their graduate degree program.
+Current students may apply during their final semester before graduation.
+Eligible students must have a minimum cumulative GPA of 3.5 and be in good standing with the University at the time of application.

 Students will submit a short personal statement explaining their interest in the MSE-DS Online program.
 There is no application fee.
-Application form opening and closing dates can be found here.
+Application form opening and closing dates are on the MSE-DS Online Dual Degree webpage.

 = 16 CUs Total